ixofoundation/ixo-dippersync/README.md

 ### From Source
 **Requirements**: [MongoDB](https://docs.mongodb.com/manual/installation/)

-Copy `.env-example` to `.env` and configure.
-If this step is skipped, ixo-dippersync will use `.env-example` as the configuration by default.
+Copy `.env-example` to `.env` and configure as is necessary.
+(If this step is skipped, ixo-dippersync will use `.env-example` as the configuration by default, but note that this will likely result in errors if it does not match with your actual local configuration.)

 Then:
 ```bash